logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-with-databases/microsoft-excel/_index.md

     execute sql      select * from customers       customers_ds
     ```

-    **Note:** The query treats the last row of the named range as the last row of the table.
+    {{<note>}} The query treats the last row of the named range as the last row of the table.
 Note that any empty rows at the end of the range are treated as table rows with NULL values in each cell.

 -   **worksheet**